-Jeff Bezos’s Blue Origin lost to Elon Musk’s SpaceX on a major NASA contract.
-Now a powerful senator is stepping in to help.
+Blue Origin’s loss to SpaceX on the lunar lander contract may get Congress to do something it hadn’t done before: Give NASA extra money

 On Wednesday, Sen. Maria Cantwell (D) of Washington state, where Blue Origin is headquartered, came through, introducing legislation that calls for NASA to do just that.
 The legislation, which passed as an amendment to another bill, would authorize but not appropriate an additional $10 billion to the Artemis program through fiscal 2026.
 It also calls for NASA to pick a second winner for the contract.

+“We’re pleased that the Senate Commerce Committee recognized the importance of competition in NASA’s Human Landing System program," Blue Origin said in a statement.
+“Continued competition will safeguard America’s space industrial base and get America back to the Moon as quickly as possible.”

-Almost as soon as the contract was awarded to SpaceX, Cantwell, chair of the Commerce, Science and Transportation Committee, said she was concerned about having only a single provider for the program.
-And during Bill Nelson’s confirmation hearing to become NASA administrator last month, she pressed Nelson to “commit to rapidly providing Congress with a plan for assuring that kind of resiliency out of the human lander program.”
+Almost as soon as the contract was awarded to SpaceX, Cantwell, the chair of the Commerce, Science and Transportation Committee, said she was concerned about having only a single provider for the program.
+During Bill Nelson’s confirmation hearing to become NASA administrator last month, she pressed Nelson to “commit to rapidly providing Congress with a plan for assuring that kind of resiliency out of the human lander program.”
 She added, “I have to say I was surprised last week about the human landing system development contract.”

 Her legislation would still need to pass the full Senate and the House, and the money would still need to be approved by appropriators.
 But it represents an important first step and shows Bezos’s influence in Washington.